shinancao/ImageCycleScrollView/README.md

 Features
 --------
 - Support both frame and autolayout, and you can add `ImageCycleScrollView` by both code and storyboard.
-- Support image from server, and you can reset the `imageUrls`
+- Support image from server, and you can reset the `imageUrls`.

 Installation
 ------------